Download the pdf-version.

 Add an Ecosoft device to the app

-On the My Devices page you will find a list of all EcoSwitches and other Ecosoft devices that your app has access to.
+On the My devices page you will find a list of all Ecosoft devices your app has access to.

 Install the EcoSwitch as described in the chapter “Install”.
-Check if the web interface of your EcoSwitch is accessible via the IP address (or .local address) and if the username and password are correct.
+Check if the EcoSwitch is accessible via the network address and if the username and password are correct.

 ● Device name

-If you fill in the username and password here, the app will log on automatically to the EcoSwitch when you click (or press) on the icon of the switch.
-These icons are on the My Devices page.
+If you fill in the username and password here, the app will log on automatically to the EcoSwitch you click (or press) on.

-When the list is completed, you can manage all EcoSwitches and other Ecosoft devices at your location using the app.
+When the list is completed, you can manage all EcoSwitches at your location via the app.

 Accessing an EcoSwitch via the app